 WASHINGTON-ON-THE-BRAZOS STATE HISTORIC SITE

 Ray Miller, Texas Parks (Houston: Cordovan, 1984).
-Washington-on-the-Brazos State Historic Site (http://www.tpwd.state.tx.us/spdest/findadest/parks/washington_on_the_brazos/), accessed October 6, 2005.
+Washington-on-the-Brazos State Historic Site (https://www.thc.texas.gov/historic-sites/washington-brazos-state-historic-site), accessed April 30, 2020.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Christopher Long, "WASHINGTON-ON-THE-BRAZOS STATE HISTORIC SITE," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/gkw02), accessed May 25, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Christopher Long, "WASHINGTON-ON-THE-BRAZOS STATE HISTORIC SITE," accessed July 03, 2020, http://www.tshaonline.org/handbook/online/articles/gkw02.

 Uploaded on June 15, 2010.
 Modified on April 30, 2020.
 Published by the Texas State Historical Association.